Beansak/Ticket-System/README.md

 * user
 * password

+These configs must match your own databse to establish a connection.

 ### Email

 In the file config/email.json you have to config the email adress the notifications will be sent from.